Philippines Billie Jean King Cup team

-The Philippines Fed Cup team is a tennis team that represents the Philippines in Fed Cup competition.
+The Philippines Billie Jean King Cup team is a tennis team that represents the Philippines in Billie Jean King Cup (formerly the Fed Cup) competition.
 They are governed by the Philippine Tennis Association.

 History

 The Philippines competed in its first Fed Cup in 1974.
 Their best result was reaching the 16th round in 1982.
 The team was set to participate at the 1979 Fed Cup, with their first game against the United States at the first round but withdrew from the tournament due to "administrative reasons".
 The Philippines competed in Asia/Oceania Zone Group II in the 2011 Fed Cup.